lkesteloot/alice/alice3/README.md

     * Remove the Prop Plug.
 * Cortex-M4:
     * Connect your computer to the USB jack of the Alice III.
-    * Short the jumper closest to the ARM.
+    * Short the header closest to the ARM, labeled "JP1".
     * Hard-reset the board (the push button closest to the LEDs).
     * Wait one second, then remove the jumper.
     * In `binaries`, run `sh install_cortex_m4_firmware.sh`.